Ammonia: Precursor to inorganic nitrogenous compounds

-Ammine complexes of chromium(III) were known in the late 19th century, and formed the basis of Alfred Werner's revolutionary theory on the structure of coordination compounds.
+Ammonia is a ligand forming metal ammine complexes.
+For historical reasons, ammonia is named ammine in the nomenclature of coordination compounds.
+One notable ammine complex is cisplatin (Pt(NH3)2Cl2, a widely used anticancer drug.
+Ammine complexes of chromium(III) formed the basis of Alfred Werner's revolutionary theory on the structure of coordination compounds.
 Werner noted only two isomers (fac- and mer-) of the complex [CrCl3(NH3)3] could be formed, and concluded the ligands must be arranged around the metal ion at the vertices of an octahedron.
-This proposal has since been confirmed by X-ray crystallography.

-An ammine ligand bound to a metal ion is markedly more acidic than a free ammonia molecule, although deprotonation in aqueous solution is still rare.
-One example is the reaction of mercury(II) chloride with ammonia (Calomel reaction) where the resulting mercuric amidochloride is highly insoluble.

 Ammonia forms 1:1 adducts with a variety of Lewis acids such as I2, phenol, and Al(CH3)3.
 Ammonia is a hard base (HSAB theory) and its E & C parameters are EB = 2.31 and CB = 2.04.
 Its relative donor strength toward a series of acids, versus other Lewis bases, can be illustrated by C-B plots.

 Detection and determination

 Ammonia in solution

 Ammonia and ammonium salts can be readily detected, in very minute traces, by the addition of Nessler's solution, which gives a distinct yellow colouration in the presence of the slightest trace of ammonia or ammonium salts.
 The amount of ammonia in ammonium salts can be estimated quantitatively by distillation of the salts with sodium (NaOH) or potassium hydroxide (KOH), the ammonia evolved being absorbed in a known volume of standard sulfuric acid and the excess of acid then determined volumetrically; or the ammonia may be absorbed in hydrochloric acid and the ammonium chloride so formed precipitated as ammonium hexachloroplatinate, [NH4]2[PtCl6].